-For a number of years I found practicing guitar to be frustrating, without knowing that what was really stressing me out was not the content of what I was learning, but the way I was doing things, and even more importantly, my mindset.
+For a number of years I found practicing guitar to be frustrating, without knowing that what was really stressing me out was not the content of what I was learning, but the way I was doing things, and even more importantly, developing a correct guitar practicing mindset.

 Being aware of the following errors can save you hours of frustration and help you reach your musical dreams more quickly.
 Be sure to persistently avoid doing them.

 Your favorite guitarists were once complete beginners.
 Behind every musical giant, there are thousands of hours of guitar practice.
 You should never stress yourself because you can’t do something – yet.
 You’re going to build up to it in small steps like every successful musician has done before you.

 Mastering a guitar technique or a music theory concept can take time.
 Don’t stress yourself out because you can’t get something right the first time… or the second or the third!
 Most things require a certain amount of repetition in order to really sink in and be done right.